 Cycling time: two rides of 1 to 3 hours (app.
 40km)

 - +Day 3 - Sossusvlie sand dunes + Solitaire apple pie

-Today we make a very early start (about 05:00) to drive into the park and on to Sossusvlei itself.
-Our aim is to ride from the entrance to the park to arrive at Big Daddy (the tallest sand dune in the world) as early as possible to catch the first sunlight and watch the sun rising over the red sand dunes; a must for any visit to Namibia.
+Today we make a very early start (about 05:00) to drive into the park and on to Sossusvlei.
+Our aim is to ride from the entrance to the park to Sossusvlei itself.
+If time allows, we can drive to Dead Vlie and possibly climb Big Daddy (the tallest sand dune in the world).

 Again, after the strongest heat of the day has gone we will tackle an afternoon ride that takes about 2 hours to complete.
 We’ll be mountain biking on jeep tracks through extremely rugged and impressive terrain, and stopping to explore canyons and well-preserved rock art, if light allows.

-Our home tonight is at a lodge built on the slope overlooking the north Rotstock Mountain range and the colorful dune landscape of the Namib Desert.
+Our home tonight is at a lodge built on the slope overlooking the north Rostock Mountain range and the colourful dune landscape of the Namib Desert.
 The unique round structures blend into the granite surrounding, and this “cave” feeling makes for a true wilderness experience in Namibia.

 Cycling time: 4 hours (app.
 60km)

 We make another early start, setting off for a ride that will take around two hours, before we have a late breakfast.
 The landscape is vast and open and you can spot animals from miles away.

 We have a choice of two rides this morning: one more technical, taking in some rocky hiking trails, and the other more flat and gentle.
 We can split the group in two and each can ride a different trail, before meeting up again at our accommodation, loading the van and departing for our next stop at Swakopmund.

 We should arrive at our guesthouse in Swakopmund early afternoon, just in time to have lunch then head down to the beach for fun in the cooler air of the seaside!